 While the amount of hype is hard to stomach, it appears to be warranted.
 So far, in just over a full MLB season worth of minor league at-bats, Franco has notched 20 home runs to go along with 110 RBI and a .336 average.
-Throw in 22 bags and the fact he simply DOES NOT STRIKEOUT (54 over 768 plate appearances), and the reasons for the drooling scouts become quite clear.
+Throw in 22 bags and the fact he simply DOES NOT STRIKEOUT (54 over 768 plate appearances), and the reason for the drooling scouts becomes quite clear.

 Wander Franco Rookie Card Run Down

-2019 Bowman Chrome (Find Bargain on eBay)
+2019 Bowman Chrome (Buy on eBay)

-2019 Bowman Chrome Draft (Find Bargain on eBay)
+2019 Bowman Chrome Draft (Buy this Wander Franco rookie card on eBay)